vizenture/cypride/README.md

 ## 🙋 **Community Support**

 "As this is an open source project, we don't provide official support, but we listen on Telegram.
-Please note that the CypRide team won't be replying on this channel, but feel free to post your questions and feedback to help improve the app.
+Please note that we won't be replying on this channel, but feel free to post your feedback to help improve the app.
 Thanks for keeping the CypRide community focused!"

 ## 🎁 **How can I support the CypRide project**